30-Year-Old Bellator Welterweight 12-0

 Michael Page: Past News Updates ( ▲ View most recent update )

 Fantasy AnalysisThis was a tough fight to watch.
 A fighter like Page needs to wait on his opponent to throw strikes in order to counter.
 Unfortunately, Gonzalez did not show very much offense in this fight.
-That lead to a fighter with virtually no action.
+That lead to a fight with virtually no action.
 Page mostly bounced around on the outside and never really landed anything.
 It was eerily similar to some of Anderson Silva's fights against Thales Leites and Patrick Cote.

 Fantasy AnalysisPage remained undefeated (11-0) following his victory over Evangelista Santos at Bellator 158 and will look to keep it that way as he faces off against Fernando Gonzales.
 This is the third time the two welterweights have been scheduled to fight.
 The first time at Bellator 151, Page pulled out due to undisclosed reasons and the second time Gonzales canceled because of visa issues.
 If everything goes as planned, the third time figures to be the charm and they will likely meet in the octagon on Nov.
 19 in San Jose.